anshithavelagapudi/largest-forests-in-the-world/README.md

 # largest-forests-in-the-world
-Forests are lungs to the world and it is an important element to living beings.
+Forests are lungs of the world and it is an important element for living beings.